veracity/DataWorkbench/README.md

 # DataWorkbench

 ## What is it?
-Veracity DataWorkbench is a Python SDK designed to bridge your Python environment with Veracity DataWorkbench services.
-It simplifies access to data cataloging, lineage tracking, and APIs — supporting efficient data workflows across local and cloud environments such as Databricks
+Veracity DataWorkbench is a Python SDK designed to bridge your Databricks environment with Veracity Data Workbench.
+It simplifies access to data cataloging, lineage tracking, and APIs.

 ## Table of Contents